Madmegsox1/DeepQ/README.md

 </p>

 [example.py] this uses gym (which is a ai training lib), for this example i am using the environment 'LunarLander-v2' which simulates landing a spacecraft on the moon.
-We then give control to the AI that uses DeepQ's Agent(the spacecraft) which then learns to land it!:
+We then give control to the AI that uses DeepQ's Agent(the spacecraft) which then learns to land it!
+If you want to visualise is add `env.render()` in the while loop:

 ```PY
 from DeepQ import Agent